jeffijoe/awilix-router-core/README.md

 The controller exposes the following builder methods:

 * `.get|post|put|patch|delete|head|options|connect|all(path, method, opts)`: shorthands for `.verbs([HttpVerbs.POST], ...)` - see [`HttpVerbs`][http-verbs] for possible values.
+* `.rpc(path, method, opts)`: registers an rpc path mapping for the specified controller method (internally, synonymous with .all)
 * `.verbs(verbs, path, method, opts)`: registers a path mapping for the specified controller method.
 * `.prefix(path)`: registers a prefix for the controller.
 Calling this multiple times adds multiple prefix options.
 * `.before(middlewares)`: registers one or more middlewares that runs before any of the routes are processed.